 Think of dopamine as the neurochemical of all motivation.
 You don't actually crave ice cream, or a winning lotto ticket, or a romp in the sack.
 You crave dopamine.
 In reality that blast of dopamine is your reward.

 All addictive substances and activities increase dopamine.
 It's why they are addictive.
 (Is orgasm addictive?
-Yes, it has even been compared to shooting heroin in brain scans.)
+Well, it has been compared to shooting heroin by researchers doing brain scans.)
 But addictive substances and activities don't give lasting pleasure.
 As soon as dopamine successfully motivates a behavior, it drops off, awaiting its next opportunity to push you around.
 One trigger for the Coolidge Effect is novelty itself.1 2

 Another trigger is a drop in dopamine following orgasm.
 Instead of that delicious sense of aliveness and thrilling anticipation you felt when your dopamine was high, you now feel flat, or even needy or depleted.
 The orgasms themselves initiate this drop in dopamine.
 While dopamine is low, you are especially susceptible to anything at all that will raise your dopamine again, such as calorie-rich food, gambling, alcohol, a shopping spree, cocaine, porn on the internet, or sex.
 (See Sex and Addiction for more on this topic.)
 A new potential sex partner is one of the most effective "cures" for the "dopamine blues."
 As comedian Chris Rock crudely put it, "There's nothing like new [nooky] to clear the mind!"
 His reaction is just what biology intends.